Morphological derivation: Derivational patterns

 However, derivational affixes do not necessarily alter the lexical category; they may change merely the meaning of the base and leave the category unchanged.
 A prefix (write → re-write; lord → over-lord) rarely changes the lexical category in English.
 The prefix un- applies to adjectives (healthy → unhealthy) and some verbs (do → undo) but rarely to nouns.
 A few exceptions are the derivational prefixes en- and be-.
 En- (replaced by em- before labials) is usually a transitive marker on verbs, but it can also be applied to adjectives and nouns to form transitive verbs: circle (verb) → encircle (verb) but rich (adj) → enrich (verb), large (adj) → enlarge (verb), rapture (noun) → enrapture (verb), slave (noun) → enslave (verb).

 When derivation occurs without any change to the word, such as in the conversion of the noun breakfast into the verb to breakfast, it's known as conversion, or zero derivation.

 Derivation that results in a noun may be called nominalization.
 It may involve the use of an affix (such as with employ → employee), or it may occur via conversion (such as with the derivation of the noun run from the verb to run).
 In contrast, a derivation resulting in a verb may be called verbalization (such as from the noun butter to the verb to butter).

+Some words have specific exceptions to these patterns.
+For example, inflammable actually means flammable, and de-evolution is spelled with only one e, as devolution.

 Derivation and inflection

-Derivation can be contrasted with inflection, in that derivation can produce a new word (a distinct lexeme) but isn't required to change this, whereas inflection produces grammatical variants of the same word.
+Derivation can be contrasted with inflection, in that derivation produces a new word (a distinct lexeme), whereas inflection produces grammatical variants (or forms) of the same word.

 Generally speaking, inflection applies in more or less regular patterns to all members of a part of speech (for example, nearly every English verb adds -s for the third person singular present tense), while derivation follows less consistent patterns (for example, the nominalizing suffix -ity can be used with the adjectives modern and dense, but not with open or strong).
-However, it is important to note that derivations and inflections can share homonyms, that being, morphemes that have the same sound, but not the same meaning.
-For example, when the affix -er, is added to an adjective, as in small-er, it acts as an inflection, but when added to a verb, as in cook-er, it acts as a derivation.
+However, derivations and inflections can share homonyms, that being, morphemes that have the same sound, but not the same meaning.
+For example, when the affix -er is added to an adjective, as in small-er, it acts as an inflection, but when added to a verb, as in cook-er, it acts as a derivation.

-As mentioned above, a derivation can produce a new word (or new part of speech) but is not required to do so.
-For example, the derivation of the word "common" to "uncommon" is a derivational morpheme but doesn't change the part of speech (adjective).
+A derivation can produce a lexeme with a different part of speech but does not necessarily.
+For example, the derivation of the word uncommon from common + un- (a derivational morpheme) does not change its part of speech (both are adjectives).

 An important distinction between derivational and inflectional morphology lies in the content/function of a listeme.
 Derivational morphology changes both the meaning and the content of a listeme, while inflectional morphology doesn't change the meaning, but changes the function.